Panic attacks are a type of fear response. They're an exaggeration of your body's normal response to danger, stress or excitement.

 You can also ask your GP about support groups for panic disorder near you.

 If you're not sure who to talk to, one of our Keeping Well wellbeing professionals are available to help you get the support you need.
-Start a live chat with us today.
+Give us a call on 0300 123 1705 or email us.

 Panic: an NHS self help guide